-You will receive a car and HGV driving licence and you will have the opportunity to gain a C&G Level 2 in F Gas and ODS regulations and a Level 2 in Refrigeration and Air Conditioning.
+You will receive a car driving licence and you will have the opportunity to gain a C&G Level 2 in F Gas and ODS regulations and a Level 2 in Refrigeration and Air Conditioning.

 Royal Engineers Army Football Club win the FA Cup